An extreme example in the Atlas Shrugged films—Part II featured an almost completely different cast.

 The same is true for Jane and their son Boy - both had to be replaced.
 Justified with Boy, as they didn't want him getting too old.

-However, the fact that Blofeld doesn't at first recognize him when he pretends to be Hilary Bray suggests that a plot element was carried over from the initial draft of the screenplay, in which Bond was explained to have undergone plastic surgery. (or simply that the Pragmatic Adaptation - the previous movie is the book that follows OHMSS - made put the same scenes with disregard to changed continuity)
+However, the fact that Blofeld doesn't at first recognize him when he pretends to be Hilary Bray suggests that a plot element was carried over from the initial draft of the screenplay, in which Bond was explained to have undergone plastic surgery.
+(Or simply that the film directly adapted the book, in which this is indeed their first meeting, without regard to the changed continuity of You Only Live Twice coming first.)

 This may be justified in Blofeld's case: Even in the original novels, his appearance changes radically through the wonders of plastic surgery.